Ashrafsellak9/FinanceApp/README.md

 ## Contact

-For any inquiries, please contact [your email or GitHub profile].
+For any inquiries, please contact [sellakachraf9@gmail.com].